raidenkkj/raidenTweaks/README.md

  - If you are going to post any video on your channel with my module **please leave the credits in the description**.

+ - The download link provided in your video description should be the official pling link, you can use shorteners if you like.

 # Requirements

  - You will need **Magisk 20.4 (20400)** and up.